IzumiCypherX/IzumiCypherX/README.md

   - Languages I speak: English(EN); Hindi(हिंदी); Bengali(বাংলা), Japanese(日本語) (to a very basic elementary level)

-  - 18 years old.
+  - 19 years old.

   - Cuurently Residing in Kolkata, West Bengal, India.

   - I mostly use Python for my projects.

-  - Currently working on APIs using ExpressJS.
+  - Currently working on APIs using ExpressJS and Full Stack Development with NextJS.

-  - I love data analysis and knowing more about data management techniques.

-  - Also interested in electronics.

   - Also, do Check [izumicypherx.github.io](https://izumicypherx.github.io)
  </b>

  ### Stuff I do:

- As of this commit, I am working with python mainly, With libraries like flask and pymongo to name a few.
+ As of this commit, I am working with Javascript mainly, with technologies like NexJS and ExpressJS to name a few.
- Although I still do use HTML and CSS on a daily basis.
+ For personal projects I prefer using python, and I use it for various data analysis tasks, using libraries like matplotlib, numpy and pandas.

  ## Tools I have used in the Past projects